 Avoid mowing in the same direction each and every time.
-Cutting up and down your lawn in the same directions each time you mow can create soil compaction in areas where the wheels tend to hit while you mow.
-Alternate directions every week to avoid unsightly stripes up and down your yard.
+Cutting up and down your lawn in the same direction each time you mow can create soil compaction in areas where the wheels tend to hit while you mow.
+Alternate paths every week to avoid unsightly stripes up and down your yard.

 Avoid Cutting Wet Grass

 When grass is wet, it can cause a few different problems during mowing.
-First of all, wet grass will tend to lay down as the mower is pushed over it.
+First of all, wet grass will tend to lay down as the mower goes over it.
 This will result in uneven cutting all over your yard.
-Wet grass can also have a tendency to clump, which can clog parts of your mower.
+Wet grass can also tend to clump, which can clog parts of your mower.
 Wet grass clumps can also lay on top of freshly cut grass, eliminating sunlight from reaching grass in certain parts of your yard.
 This can result in brownish-looking spots all over your yard, making it appear sickly looking.
-While morning is often considered the best time of day to mow, waiting until dew has burned off in the sun or until the grass has had a chance to dry out after a rain or watering will garner you the best results.
+While the morning is often considered the best time of day to mow, waiting until the dew has burned off in the sun or until the grass has had a chance to dry out after a rain or watering will garner you the best results.

 Leave Clippings on Your Lawn

 Unless you are cutting wet grass (which we have already advised against) or cutting off more than 1/3 of your grass’ length (which we have also advised against), you will want to avoid bagging your clippings.
-Allowing the clippings to drop back into your lawn as you mow is called grass cycling and provides a number of benefits to your turf.
+Allowing the clippings to drop back into your lawn as you mow is called grasscycling and provides several benefits to your turf.
 It acts as a natural fertilizer and provides essential nitrogen back into your lawn as you mow.
 These clippings break down quickly and help promote a vibrant, green lawn.

 Mow as Often as Needed